Girl dies of Covid on day she was due to get vaccine

 Ms Halliday said that doctors had put her daughter on ventilation but this failed to stabilise her heart rate.

-She added: "They worked as well as I think they could medically but were unable to save her.

-"She had the best of care, I know that they did everything they could to save her."
+She added: “They worked as well as I think they could medically but were unable to save her.
+She had the best of care, I know that they did everything they could to save her.”

 Ms Halliday said that Jorja did not have any known underlying medical conditions.
 She added: “She was going to have the jab on Tuesday.